Some owners may want to consider taking a more active role in their cat’s diet by feeding them homemade food.

 Homemade cooked cat food can provide a high-quality diet.
 However, finding the right balance of nutrients takes skill and time.

 While feeding a cat fresh meat may be satisfying, what matters most to your cat is the value of the nutrients they are eating.
-Your cat depends on you to ensure they are fed a complete and balanced diet, so you need to take care to consider all of their unique nutritional needs before choosing their diets.
+Your cat depends on you to ensure they are fed a complete and balanced diet, so you need to make sure you consider all of their unique nutritional needs before choosing their diets.

-If you’re considering making changes to your cat’s diet, we’d suggest first speaking to your vet to ensure you are able to safely meet their unique needs.
+If you’re considering making changes to your cat’s diet, we’d suggest speaking to your veterinarian to ensure you are able to safely meet their unique needs.

 1 The Cat Encyclopaedia, 2017, Royal Canin, p254